 How does Familial Hypercholesterolemia develop?

 Familial Hypercholesterolemia does not develop, it is an inherited genetic disorder that is present from birth and is lifelong.
 It is carried down through generations so there is often a history of early heart disease in parents and grandparents.
 The main aim of treatment is to reduce LDL cholesterol and the risk of premature angina or heart attack, and to reduce the occurrence of further heart attacks in people who already have coronary heart disease.
-The prevalence of FH is at least 1 in 500 (120,000) but may be more as in other European countries.
-The figures quoted for other European countries, such as Holland are around 1 in 200 to 1 in 300 (in the UK that would result in more than 300,000 people with the disease).
-There is currently insufficient data in the UK to quote these higher numbers.
+FH may affect as many as 1 in 250 people.
+In the UK that would result in more than 260,000 people with the condition.

 Is there a cure for Familial Hypercholesterolemia?